-To determine an ECV for the Vacant Commercial Property #2, in March 2014, a comparable sales analysis was conducted through the National Data Collective.
-The ECV was determined to be approximately \$320,000.
-Local factors were not taken into consideration in determining the ECV of the Vacant Commercial Property #2.
+To determine an ECV for the Vacant PF Property #1, in March 2014, a comparable sales analysis was conducted through the National Data Collective.
+Since there was no comparable sales data for PF zoning, the ECV was based on vacant miscellaneous land use.
+The ECV was determined to be approximately \$290,000.
+Local factors were not taken into consideration in determining the ECV of the Vacant PF Property #1.
 Therefore, the actual value of the property may vary significantly from the ECV.
 The ECV is only a planning number and should not be relied upon as a basis for actual value.
 The ECV is only a rough estimate that was obtained from an on-line source where only comparable sales data are available.
 It is not possible to include environmental issues or any other special or unique factors into simple ECV calculations, as such data are not available from the source.
 As noted in the LRPMP, the real value of the property cannot be determined without an appraisal.
 The Successor Agency notes that in the environment of AB 1484, it may not be possible to achieve appraised values.
 The Successor Agency will be in charge of the process seeking to achieve successful marketing of properties, and will act with reasonable diligence.
 However, the constraints and environment of AB 1484 militate against maximizing prices.
 The actual sales prices to be realized will be a function of what a willing buyer is willing to pay under circumstances where there will be no seller financing and dispositions will be subject to Oversight Board approval.
 There is no reason to think that book values will be realized.